 Doctors Warn You Not to Take Too Much of This Vitamin Right Now

 Since the start of the pandemic, there have been multiple studies examining how vitamins can impact your chances of contracting COVID-19 and amping up on them may influence severity of infection and even death.
-However, a new study warns that one in particular may not be as effective as previously believed.
-Read on to find out what it is—and to ensure your health and the health of others, don't miss these Sure Signs You Caught COVID and Maybe Didn't Know It.
+However, a notable study warns that one in particular may not be as effective as previously believed.
+Read on to find out what it is—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Can Vitamin D Help with COVID-19 Outcome?